 Video ReviewVideo Credit: Triple M

 Best Logitech Harmony Alternatives – Over to You

 So what do you think about my picks for the best Logitech Harmony alternatives?

 Were you as sad as I was when Logitech announced it would stop manufacturing Harmony remotes?

-I like the Sofabaton X1 for its versality and ability to consolidate up to 60 remotes and crazy-good battery life.
+I like Sofabaton X1 for its versatility, ability to consolidate up to 60 remotes, and crazy-good battery life.
 My favorite new toy right now is the Amazon Fire TV Cube.
 Please comment below and let me know your thoughts about your favorites or the future of universal remotes.